-Our cash equivalents of \$5.0 million and \$79.7 million as of June 30, 2018 and 2017, respectively, consisted primarily of money market funds.
-The fair value of our portfolio is affected by interest rate movements, credit and liquidity risks.
-The objective of our investment policy is to manage our cash and investments to preserve principal and maintain liquidity, while earning a return on our investment portfolio by investing available funds.
+Our cash equivalents of \$1.0 million and \$5.0 million as of June 30, 2019 and 2018, respectively, consisted of money market funds.
+The objective of our investment policy is to manage our cash and investments to preserve principal and maintain liquidity.